meob/db2html/README.md

 ## ch2html - ClickHouse
-ch2html is an easy and flexible tool to collect ClickHouse OLAP database configuration ch2html has been designed to work on ClickHouse 18.x releases or newer
+ch2html is an easy and flexible tool to collect ClickHouse OLAP database configuration. ch2html has been designed to work on ClickHouse 18.x releases or newer.

 ### Usage
 > vi ch2html.sh		# If Your need to change the password